Android Easter Eggs: The Best Software Surprises Over the Years

 Do you remember Nyan Cat?
 The pixelated cat who travels to outer space on a rainbow?
 Well, Android paid tribute to the Internet's favorite feline friend with the Easter egg for Android 4.0 Ice Cream Sandwich.

 After tapping on the Android version number several times, a pixelated Bugdroid will appear.
-When you tap and hold on this, a Nyan Cat-inspired animation will begin featuring 8-bit Nyandroids shooting up into space.
+When you tap and hold on to this, a Nyan Cat-inspired animation will begin featuring 8-bit Nyandroids shooting up into space.
 Nice.

 Android 3.0 Honeycomb's Easter egg is far less scary than Gingerbread's but it's nonetheless strange.
 Go through the same steps as mentioned above to activate it, and what you will see is a neon bee.
 A square box will appear underneath the bee's stinger housing the word 'REZZZZZ'.